stfc/check-version-action/README.md

 The release tag is extracted and stored in `$GITHUB_ENV`, you can access this in your workflow with `$ {{ env.release_tag }}`

+If you are making a change which should not affect the version such as README or CI changes.
+You can label the pull request with `documentation` or `workflow` and the version checks will be skipped.

 <!-- start usage -->
 ```yaml
 - name: Checkout main